 Electrical charges can be either positive or negative.
 When a charge is applied to a surface, an opposite charge begins to build on the charging device.
 When the charge buildup in the device is large enough, it will discharge – usually in the form of a spark, like what we get when we rub our feet on a carpet and then touch a metal doorknob.
 In an electrostatic sprayer, the spray droplets are charged and when the opposite charge builds up in the machine, there needs to be a way to release it from the machine in a controlled manner otherwise the operator may receive a painful shock.
 By introducing a grounding mechanism from the machine to the ground, this eliminates any machine charge buildup.

 In plug-in electrostatic sprayers, grounding is done through the cord.
 Older models of battery operated electrostatic sprayers required the user to wear a grounding strap or have the machine grounded through a cart.
+Some designs spread the charge over the machine and operator to prevent the device from being able to “shock” the user – a problem in some machine designs when grounding straps are not used correctly.
+This charge spreading allows grounding through regular touching of surfaces or by anti-static or ESD features commonly found in safety footwear.
 The new technology found in the EMist battery operated models detects the polarity of the equipment and adjusts it automatically to control charge buildup.
-This technology eliminates the need for external grounding.
+This technology eliminates the need for external grounding or special footwear.

 Pressure-diffused or fan-diffused: Which is best?